neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 **Steps:**

+1. Get active cutoff configuration to determine ending leave year
-1. Close all OPEN balances for current year
+2. Close all OPEN balances for the ending leave year
+3. Get or create new cutoff configuration for next leave year period
-2. Calculate carry-over for each employee/leave type
+4. Calculate carry-over for each employee/leave type (from previous leave year)
-3. Create new balances for all active employees
+5. Create new balances for all active employees with new leave year identifier
-4. Set earned = annual entitlement
+6. Set earned = annual entitlement
-5. Carry over days within policy limit
+7. Carry over days within policy limit

-**Success:** All employees have new year balances with proper carry-over
+**Success:** All employees have new leave year balances with proper carry-over

 ---